Jeetski2980/PrepMind2025-Final/README.md

 ```

 #### 2. Environment Configuration
-Create a `.env` file in the project root:
+Copy `.env.example` to `.env` in the project root and fill in your keys:
 ```env
 # Together AI Configuration
 TOGETHER_API_KEY=your_together_ai_api_key_here